Kevin Smith (New Zealand actor): Death

 Early in 2002, Smith (who was preparing for his first Hollywood role in the Bruce Willis action film Tears of the Sun) went to China to shoot the US-Chinese martial arts film Warriors of Virtue 2.

 On 6 February 2002, Smith completed his work on the set in Shijiazhuang, 270 km southwest of Beijing.
-After celebrating with staff from Beijing Film Studio, and while waiting for a ride back to the hotel, he decided to walk around the Central China Television film studio grounds, and climbed a prop tower on the set of another film.
+After celebrating with staff from Beijing Film Studio, and while waiting for a ride back to the hotel, he decided to walk around the China Central Television film studio grounds, and climbed a prop tower on the set of another film.
 He lost his footing and fell three stories, suffering severe head injuries.
 Smith was rushed by staff to a local hospital, then transferred to Beijing.
 He lapsed into a coma and was kept on life support for ten days until life support was discontinued.
 He died on 15 February without regaining consciousness.

 Smith was buried after a private funeral on 28 February 2002.
 The launch of the Kevin Smith Trust for Smith's children was announced later that day at a memorial service attended by old friends, New Zealand's acting community, and over a thousand mourners at the Aotea Centre, Auckland.

 A television documentary celebrating Smith's life and career, Remembering Kev: A Tribute to Kevin Smith, aired on TV2 on the first anniversary of his death.